jet/equinox/README.md

 ### [@ameier38](https://github.com/ameier38)'s Tutorial

-[Andrew Meier](https://andrewcmeier.com) has written a very complete tutorial modeling a business domain using Equinox and Event Store; includes Dockerized Suave API, test suite using Expecto, build automation using FAKE, and CI using Codefresh; see [the repo](https://github.com/ameier38/equinox-tutorial) and its [overview blog post](https://andrewcmeier.com/bi-temporal-event-sourcing).
+[Andrew Meier](https://andrewcmeier.com) has written a very complete tutorial modeling a business domain using Equinox and EventStore; includes Dockerized Suave API, test suite using Expecto, build automation using FAKE, and CI using Codefresh; see [the repo](https://github.com/ameier38/equinox-tutorial) and its [overview blog post](https://andrewcmeier.com/bi-temporal-event-sourcing).

 ## QuickStart